kubling-community/dbvirt-samples/endpoints/README.md

 Allow to dynamically expose services that return a collection of rows using a SQL query.

 ### Actions
-*Actions* need a special explanation.
-The idea behind actions is to define a series of chained operations performed over other systems usually represented as entities of a VDB.

-In other words, an *action* is the representation of required operations for a desired **upstream** state.
+The purpose of actions is to define a sequence of operations that are performed across other systems, typically represented as entities within a VDB.
+In essence, an action represents the required operations to achieve a desired upstream state, using Kubling SQL queries.

-The concept around *desired* is very important since a Virtual Database is often composed by entities that represent interfaces with multiple other systems (upstream), therefore controlling the inner state of those upstream systems depend on APIs that are not always transactional, like in Kubernetes.

-However, an entity defined in DBVirt must be **consistent**, that is, if we `INSERT`, `UPDATE` or `DELETE` a row, the (atomic) operation will perform other operations on the dependant system and assuming that the system will eventually do what we request, an `INSERT` on the entity will return the current upstream state (consistency).

-## Built-in Kubernetes Translator
-DBVirt comes with a lightweight built-in and statically compiled Kubernetes module this sample uses, therefore it is not necessary to build a JavaScript module from scratch.

-We don't plan to keep adding built-in modules, since we believe that could make the engine less flexible and difficult to maintain (each change in the upstream API would force us to release a new version, whereas a JavaScript module can be easily fixed and released without having to wait for us).

-However, Kubernetes is an exception since this product was originally created to federate Kubernetes clusters and to interact with them using plain-old SQL queries, therefore we decided to keep the original module embedded and maintained by us.

 ## How to test it